 “Thevar Magan” (1992), directed by Bharathan and starring Sivaji Ganesan, Kamal Haasan, Nassar, Revathi, and Gouthami, was screened at the Toronto Film Festival in 1994.
 What can I write about “Thevar Magan” that hasn’t already been written?

-Just into the movie, the title scene reveals the world you’ve reached and in the next few scenes you are familiarized with family which shows who they are at heart.
-Periya Thevar is a well respected village head.
-His nephew, Mayan holds a huge grudge against him over a falling out.
-The entire village suffers from a spillover of this longstanding family feud.
-The movie goes deep into the family and lets you be part of a dramatic journey.
-It is about relationship between family members, loyalty, honor and revenge.
+As the movie begins, the title scene reveals the world you’ve entered.
+In the next few scenes, you become acquainted with the family, showing who they are at heart.
+Periya Thevar is a well-respected village head, and his nephew Mayan holds a huge grudge against him over a falling out.
+The entire village suffers from the spillover of this longstanding family feud.
+The movie delves deep into family dynamics, allowing you to be part of a dramatic journey.
+It explores relationships between family members, loyalty, honor, and revenge.
 Untouchable.
 A true masterpiece.
-Viewers can actually watch the movie and though have never been to where the movie takes place, they are able to visualize and understand exactly where they are.
+Viewers can watch the movie and, even if they’ve never been to the location, visualize and understand exactly where they are.

-No one can deny this movie being one of the greatest movies ever made.
-The film is driven in detailed rather than spectacular and grand moments.
-It is brilliant.
-Great performances played by some of the greatest actors to ever live, music tracks to die for, brilliant directing of course, beautiful visuals and a storyline that fascinates from the very first to the very last minute.
-Sivaji Ganesan was the glue to the movie.
-Kamal excels in his role, was able to display his own inner-battles in his mind as well as the battles he had with Mayan.
-Everything works here on such level, that it creates this rich, deep and unforgettable world.
+No one can deny that this movie is one of the greatest ever made.
+The film is brilliant, driven by details rather than spectacular and grand moments.
+Exceptional performances are delivered by some of the greatest actors to ever live.
+The music tracks are to die for, the directing is brilliant and the visuals are beautiful.
+The storyline fascinates from the very first to the very last minute.
+Sivaji Ganesan was the glue to the movie, and Kamal excels in his role, displaying his own inner battles in his mind as well as the battles with Mayan.
+Everything works here on such a level that it creates a rich, deep, and unforgettable world.

-The film has some of the most iconic dialogues and scenes, which points directly at everybody watching the film, including the above mentioned one.
-When a movie makes all their scenes have significant impact on us, you know you’re dealing with greatness.
+The film features some of the most iconic dialogues and scenes that directly connect with everyone watching the film.
+When a movie ensures that all its scenes have a significant impact on the audience, you know you’re dealing with greatness.